accelazh/accelazh.github.io/_posts/2017-06-27-Experience-In-Feature-Development-And-Rollout-Cycle.md

       * We can combine different strategies, which form into a failover chain.
 Performance is more complex but more robust.
       * We shouldn't forget there can be background reads/writes (e.g. other services/customers are accessing), when we consider the performance of our systems.
       * Usually a feature means to improve from the existing one.
 So, how much improvements are we achieving.
 This should be analyzed.
+      * Worst case analysis, in the (very) degrade case or very bad access pattern

   * The availability factors we want to achieve: how often data is offline
       * Usually, a (data storage) althorithm has inherit property of availability.
 This is something to compare